-We spend our days surrounded by some great games here at our Weybridge showroom, so you can’t blame us for giving into temptation occasionally.
 Many a lunch break has been frittered away in the blink of an eye on one of our vintage or brand new pinball machines, and it’s fair to say we’ve picked up a thing or two along the way!
-Here are our top tips to mastering your pinball technique!
+Become a pinball wizard in no time with our top tips on how to play pinball...

-Now, as you can probably infer, it’s all about the flippers.
-Everything centres on the flippers.
+If you want to become a pinball wizard, you need to learn how to use the flippers.
+No matter whether you’re playing a bespoke LaFerrari or a Beatles Gold Edition, everything centres on the flippers.
 They’re your primary tool for controlling the ball, and once you’ve learned how to properly control them, you’ll find that much less of the game is left to chance than you might have once thought.

-A lot of it’s about reflexes and instinct, but one vital hint we can give you is to only ever use one flipper at once – don’t “double-flip”.
-You need one for shooting, and to leave the other available to use defensively in case the ball bounces unexpectedly.
+Knowing how to play pinball is all about reflexes and instinct, but one vital hint we can give you is to only ever use one flipper at once – don’t “double-flip”.
+To become a pinball wizard, you’ll need one flipper for shooting, and the other to use defensively in case the ball bounces unexpectedly.
 “Machine gun flipping”, cool as it sounds, is also to be avoided – it’s the term given for hammering both flippers in a panic, which is a quick way to tank your high score!

+Those who know how to play pinball, know that you need to stay calm under pressure.
 Remember, every time you shoot the ball, to some extent you’re putting it at risk.
-Take your time, and have a goal in mind for when you shoot – don’t necessarily let the game rush you into a decision.
+Take your time, and have a goal in mind for when you shoot – don’t necessarily let the game rush you into a decision, or you’ll never become a pinball wizard.
 Shooting at a specific target increases your chances of hitting one!
 (As you can see in the case of the Getaway pinball's playfield, you've got a lot of options...)

-Of course, it could just be a matter of bringing the ball under control, so don’t hesitate to take a moment to do that either; we’ll go into specific ways to do it in just a moment.
+Keeping the ball under control is important when learning how to play pinball, so don’t hesitate to take a moment to do that either; we’ll go into specific ways to do it in just a moment.
 Bear in mind that the closer the ball is to the base of the flipper, the more it will angle towards the centre of the table.
 It’s simple physics!

 Pinball is an immensely quick game, and this is an excellent trick to slow the ball down.
 Have your flipper raised ready to meet the incoming ball, and drop it just as the ball makes contact.
 Done right, the move will take all of the momentum from the ball, rendering it more malleable to your next shot!

-So, now that you know the principles, there’s no substitute for practice – get cracking and have a go on your own pinball machine at home!
+So, now that you know how to play pinball, there’s no substitute for practice – get cracking and have a go on your own pinball machine at home!
 And if you’ve not yet got a pinball machine at home, well we’ve got just the solution for that.
-Many of them, in fact, in the form of our brand new pinballs or our vintage pinball machines for sale.
-Give us a call on 01932 282 123 for any questions you might have, or feel free to come visit us at our Weybridge showroom to see what we’ve got in stock!
+Take a look at our brand new pinballs or our vintage pinball machines for sale today.
+Alternatively, you can read up on Give us a call on 01932 282 123 for any questions you might have, or feel free to come visit us at our Weybridge showroom to see what we’ve got in stock!